 The 2nd most popular attraction while visiting Pearl Harbor is stepping onto the impressive USS Missouri Battleship.
 Words can’t define the feeling that you’ll endure while standing on the bow of the ship, and staring up at the 16 inch 50 caliber guns that were powerful enough to accurately fire rounds at their targets up to 20 miles away.

 You are allowed to peruse the ship on your own with the price of admission, but I highly recommend joining one of the ongoing tours.
 They are free and only take a half hour of your time.
 The tours are conducted on the upper deck not only give trivial information about the battleship, but also tell some heart felt stories of important moments that walk you through her history, including the surrender of Japanese leaders to General McArthur outside the ships control center.
 It’s a story worth hearing, not only for what took place, but the message and tone that was set going forward.

 Walking below deck is an adventure as well.
 Have fun exploring the living corridors and different halls that were used.
 It’s a self-guided tour and interactive experience.
 You’ll find lots of staged areas, old displayed photos, running videos, and other props to better demonstrate what it was like on this battleship.

 The USS Missouri Battleship is located on Ford Island, which you’ll need to take a free shuttle ride to from the Pearl Harbor Visitors Center.
 Tickets can be purchased ahead of time and recommended to be bundled with other attractions that you’ll be visiting.

-Purchase a Missouri Battleship Combo Tour
+Sign up for the Missouri Battleship Combo Tour

 One of the newest and fascinating attractions at Pearl Harbor is the Pacific Aviation Museum.
 The museum is only a decade old, and already offers so much to see and explore!